B3TA-BLOCKER/GhostLogger/README.md

 - [Email](mailto:youremail@example.com)

 ## License 📜
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See the [LICENSE](LICENSE) file for details.

 ---